Oliver White (soccer)

 Oliver White (born September 17, 1994) is a Jamaican American footballer who last played as a forward for Cabinteely in the League of Ireland First Division.

 Career

 The 2012 Massachusetts Gatorade Player of the Year played 4 years of varsity soccer for Harvard University before signing for FC Boston in their inaugural USL League Two season.
 In December 2016, White signed for FC Bulleen Lions of the National Premier Leagues Victoria.
 In January 2018 White transferred from FC Bulleen to Kingston City FC.
-In March of 2019 White signed for Memphis 901 FC of the USL Championship.
+In March 2019 White signed for Memphis 901 FC of the USL Championship.
 On July 1, 2019, White was loaned to USL League One club Forward Madison FC for the remainder of the 2019 season.
-White signed for League of Ireland First Division outfit Cabinteely on March 1 2020, scoring on his debut in the League of Ireland Cup First Round.
+White signed for League of Ireland First Division outfit Cabinteely on March 1, 2020, scoring on his debut in the League of Ireland Cup First Round.